badiou/books-api/README.md

 SQLAlchemy is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
 You'll primarily work in app.py and can reference models.py.

 Flask-CORS is the extension we'll use to handle cross origin requests from our frontend server.

-Database Setup
-With Postgres running, restore a database using the trivia.psql file provided.
-From the backend folder in terminal run:

-psql trivia < books.psql
-Running the server

 To run the server, execute: